 While commercial EVs may seem to some to be a relatively new technology, born out of the recognition of the damage caused by fossil fuels, EVs have been in use since the 19th century.
-The first examples, created in the 1830s, relied on non-rechargeable batteries before the invention of the mass-produced rechargeable battery which lead to a wider use of the product.
-Due to the unreliable nature of early internal combustion engine vehicles (ICEV) and the need for a manual crank start most private cars of the time would have been electric [1.1].
-During this time EV technology was complimented by the PbA battery.
-First established in 1859, a creation of Gaston Planté, the PbA battery rapidly found its place in the automotive world as well as stationary storage applications.
-The battery in its infancy consisted of two lead plates, separated by rubber strips, which were immersed in a sulfuric acid solution electrolyte resulting in a flow of current and a potential voltage across the plates.
-Despite further developments the Pb-A battery was initially restricted by its limited capacity and low specific energy – the measure of energy stored per kg.
-However by 1881, largely due to the work of Camille Fauré, the specific energy of the battery was greatly improved allowing for one of the first practical EVs, powered by rechargeable PbA batteries, to be invented by Gustave Trouvé.
-Within 20 years this technology was fitted in submarines, dirigible balloons and by 1899 a PbA battery powered EV broke a speed record of 109 km h-1 [1.2].
+The first examples, created in the 1830s, relied on non-rechargeable batteries, before the invention of the mass-produced rechargeable battery which led to a wider use of the technology [1.1].
+Due to the unreliable nature of early internal combustion engine vehicles (ICEV), and the need for a manual crank start, most private cars of the time would have been electric [1.1].
+During this time EV technology was complemented by the PbA battery, the first rechargeable battery technology.

+First established in 1859, a creation of Gaston Planté [1.2], the PbA battery rapidly found its place in the automotive world as well as stationary storage applications.
+The battery, in its infancy, consisted of two lead (Pb) plates, separated by rubber strips, which were immersed in a sulfuric acid (H2SO4) electrolyte solution.
+After a current was passed from one plate to the other and then removed from the solution a potential voltage appeared across the plates, allowing for a reverse current to be generated from the battery cell [1.2].
+Despite further developments, the PbA battery was initially restricted by its limited capacity and low specific energy, the measure of energy stored per kg, as well as the slow manufacturing process.

+It had previously been established, by Kӓstner, Nobili, Schönbien and Wheatstone in 1810, 1828, 1838 and 1843 respectively, that passing a current through lead electrodes that are submerged in an H2SO4 solution will result in a formation of lead dioxide (PbO2) on one of the electrodes [1.2].
+However, it wasn’t until 1881 that the major breakthrough in PbA battery technology was developed by Camille Fauré: a process of coating the lead plates in a red lead oxide, sulfuric acid and water paste [1.2].
+When this paste was applied the plates, which were then charged, active masses of Pb and PbO2 were formed on the separate plates.
+This process not only allowed for the industrial production of PbA batteries, but also the specific energy of the battery was greatly improved to 8 Wh kg-1 at 10 hours discharge rate.
+This allowed for one of the first practical EVs, powered by rechargeable PbA batteries, to be invented by Gustave Trouvé in 1881 [1.2].
+Within 20 years this technology was fitted in submarines, dirigible balloons and, by 1899, a PbA battery powered EV broke a speed record of 109 km h-1 [1.2].

-However, despite their initial popularity, as technology moved on and the self-starter for the ICE was invented production of EVs fell into decline.
-As access to cheap fuel, a substance with a higher specific energy, grew the ICEVs popularity grew and the rechargeable PbA battery was left with the secondary functions of starting lighting and ignition (SLI) [1.1].
+However, despite their initial popularity, as technology moved on and the self-starter for the ICEV was invented in 1911, production of EVs fell into decline.
+With an increased access to cheap fuel, a substance with a specific energy of 9000 Wh kg-1 compared to even the modern day PbA battery’s specific energy of 30-40 Wh kg-1 [1.2] the ICEVs popularity grew and the rechargeable PbA battery was left with the secondary automotive functions of starting, lighting and ignition (SLI) [1.1].